bgp/draft-ietf-peering-api/draft-ramseyer-grow-peering-api.md

 This draft encourages peers to set up garbage collection for unconfigured or down peering sessions, to remove stale configuration and maintain good router hygiene.

-Related to rejection, if the server would like to configure additional sessions with the client, the server may either reject all the session that do not meet the criteria caused by such absence in the client's request or issue a separate request to the client's server requesting those additional peering sessions D and E.
+Related to rejection, if the server would like to configure additional sessions with the client, the server may either reject all the session that do not meet the criteria caused by such absence in the client's request or approve the client's request and issue a separate request to the client's server requesting those additional peering sessions D and E.
 The server will configure D and E on their side, and D and E will become part of the sessions requested in the UUID.
 The client may choose whether or not to accept those additional sessions.
 If they do, the client should configure D and E as well.